 3. The Script Truly is Just a Blueprint

 It’s a beautiful, very necessary and important blueprint.
 But at the end of the day, if one of your actors improvises a line that drives your joke home - why would you not keep it?
-In the episode “Where the Bleep Is Billy!?” (coming out Dec.
-3rd) the actor who played Billy, Jim Klock, improvised a line that was just genius.
+In the episode “Where the Bleep Is Billy!?” the actor who played Billy, Jim Klock, improvised a line that was just genius.
 It was the perfect button to drive the joke home and end the episode.
 I didn’t realize it in the writing - we didn’t even realize it on the day.
 It was in post.
 The edit changed the script.
 Not much.
 A little.
 But enough to make a joke really hit.

 It also happened in the episode ”To Tip or Not to Tip”.
 Like I said, I had a week to write the whole show.
 This episode had all the bits there, but not in the order you’d see it in the final product.